robertcoopercode/stranger-ipsum/README.md

-# lorem-ipsum-generator
+# Lorem Ipsum Generator

 Built a lorem ipsum generator using NodeJS.
-Used knowledge gained from taking a course on Treehouse as well as code from another lorem ipsum generator (https://github.com/trohweder85/ipsum) as a basis for this app.
+Used knowledge gained from taking a course on [Treehouse](https://teamtreehouse.com/) as well as code from another [lorem ipsum generator] (https://github.com/trohweder85/ipsum) as a basis for this app.

 ## How it works